Make a soft and cuddly napping blanket for yourself or as a handmade gift! A step-by-step tutorial and video.

 - EasyPress Mat

 Like videos?
-I do have a video tutorial if you would prefer to watch the tutorial.
+I have a video tutorial for you!
 Please subscribe to my YouTube Channel so you don't miss out on any future video tutorials!

-Place the iron-on shiny side down on the light-grip mat, and make sure you click on Mirror Image before you begin the cut.
+Place the iron-on shiny side down on the light-grip mat, and make sure you select Mirror Image before you begin the cut.

 I cut this out on a Cricut Maker but all Cricut machines cut iron-on vinyl so it will work with any machine.

 The BrightPad is super helpful during this step because it shines light through the lines so you can easily see the areas you need to weed.

 For this project, I am using the large EasyPress 2.
-The heating surface measures 12 x 10 inches and is great for larger sized projects like totes, pillowcases or napping blankets!
+The heating surface measures 12 x 10 inches and is great for larger sized projects like totes, pillowcases or blankets!

-Enter the type of iron-on you are using and the type of material, and the guide gives you all the information you need even if you should peel the backing while the material is still warm or if you should let it cool!
+Enter the type of iron-on you are using and the type of material, and the guide gives you all the information you need.
+It even lets you know if you should peel the backing while the material is still warm or if you should let it cool!